 Even if you don't plan to turn flipping houses or live-in flips into a full-time business, there can still be benefits of a live-in flip over the long haul.
 For example, we have been able to pay off our mortgage early since we bought our home at a relatively low price, which will provide us with flexibility once we decide to move to a different house.

 We'll consider the pros and cons of flipping houses via the live-in flip.
-Whether you decide to move every few years or live there for ten years before upgrading to your dream home, these are the pros and cons.
+Whether you move every few years or live there for ten years before upgrading to your dream home, these are the pros and cons.

-Pros of Flipping Houses via the Live-in Flip
+Pros of Flipping Houses via The Live-in Flip

 Lower Mortgage Interest Rates and Down Payment